-Pienza is one of the most beautiful and visited cities in the Val d’Orcia.
-It is located in the province of Siena, in Tuscany and has just over 2000 inhabitants.
+Visiting Pienza is one of the greatest experiences that you can have in Val d’Orcia.
+It is located in the province of Siena, in Tuscany and has just over 2,000 inhabitants.

 Born from a thought of love and a dream of beauty, as Giovanni Pascoli wrote, this village is considered the embodiment of the Renaissance utopia of the ideal city.
 In 1996 it was declared a World Heritage Site by UNESCO and in 2004 the entire Val d’Orcia was included in the list of UNESCO World Cultural Landscapes.